|

 Paul Guzzo attempted to restart the original Coffeehouse Film Review in

-Davis Island in 2011, since he and his wife owned a Coffeehouse starting
+Davis Island in 2011, since he and his fiance Amy owned a Coffeehouse

-around that time (and it is our opinion that it made sense to use it to
+starting around that time (and it is our opinion that it made sense to

-market their business and bring the people in), but it was never what
+use it to market their business and bring the people in), but it was never

-The Tampa Film Review was.
-It lost its review element, with no films being
+what The Tampa Film Review was.
+It lost its review element, with no films

-reviewed, and it was flawed and poorly marketed.
-Guzzo soon changed the
+being reviewed, and it was flawed and poorly marketed.
+Guzzo soon changed

-name to Coffehouse Films for whatever reason, and the monthly event remained
+the name to Coffeehouse Films for whatever reason, and the monthly event

 In 2013, C. A. Passinault took the essence of what The Tampa Film Review